H-DNA/H-DNA/README.md

 Some related repositories:

 - [type-theory](https://github.com/H-DNA/type-theory): Documenting my research of type & language theory.
 - [MPiSC](https://github.com/H-DNA/MPiSC): My bachelor thesis on distributed wait-free MPSC queues, which was my first dive into concurrency theory.
-This thesis granted me 2 modest publications (although I did not really care about academic publications).
 I was intrigued by the concept of progress guarantee and the many problems in this field.
 However, I find it pretty hard.

 Drop me a message: